denis-beurive/java-by-the-command-line/README.md

 Open a PowerShell terminal.

+> You can run the following command from a CMD console: `powershell`.

 Set the `JAVE_HOME` environment variable.
 Below, the PowerShell command to do that *locally* (in the current interpreter's window):

 	$env:JAVE_HOME = "C:\Users\denis\Documents\java\jdk-22.0.1"